better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 A device running the Radicle Link protocol.

 ## peer ID

-Part of your identity on the Radicle network.
-It identifies your device, a non-unique [display name](#display-name) and the code you publish on the Radicle network, and is secured with an Ed25519 keypair.
+One half of your Radicle identity, along with your [personal URN](#personal-urn).
+This unique identifier, secured with an Ed25519 keypair, identifies your device, non-unique [display name](#display-name), and code you publish on the Radicle network.
+Find your peer ID with `rad self`.

 ## personal URN

-A unique identifier that allows you to register a permanent name with our opt-in integration with the Ethereum network.
+The other half of your Radicle identity, along with your [Peer ID](#peer-id).
+This unique identifier, also secured with an Ed25519 keypair, identifies you across devices.
+Find your personal URN with `rad self`.

 ## project
 A [project][pr] consists of source code, issues, and proposed changesets.
 It